Let’s explore the ingredients of that quintessential country piano sound made famous by pianist Floyd Cramer…

 Slow 6-5 Resolution

-It is characteristic of country piano to sustain the C (1) during the 6-5 resolution.
+Another pattern is to sustain the C (1) as the top note during the 6-5 resolution…

 Fast 6-5 Resolution